atomicobject/objection/README.md

 #### Injecting dependencies

 There may be instances where an object is allocated outside of the injector's life cycle.
-If the object's class declared its dependencies using *objection_requires* an injector can satisfy its dependcies via the *injectDependencies:* method.
+If the object's class declared its dependencies using *objection_requires* an injector can satisfy its dependencies via the *injectDependencies:* method.

 ```objective-c
 @implementation JSTableModel